-The campus itself has a lively atmosphere with over 20,000 students and staff from over 100 different countries.
+The campus itself has a lively atmosphere with more than 20,000 students and staff from over 130 different countries.
 There is a strong sense of community and a real buzz, just what you would expect from a university that continues to be popular in national and international student polls.

 On campus, there’s never a shortage of things to get involved in.
 From nights out at the Union to nights in with your flatmates and a pizza, your free time will be anything but dull.
 You’ll be spoilt for choice at Loughborough’s range of clubs, societies and events, all of which have unique social calendars of their own and offer endless opportunities to make lifelong friends.